 - LOG_BACKEND_TYPE = 3 if you are using APSync to stream the dataflash log files to the RPi

 Configure the serial port (UART)

+will need to be enabled.
 Use the Raspberry Pi configuration utility for this.

 And in the utility, select “Interfacing Options”:

 no to “Would you like a login shell to be accessible over serial?”.